tartley/tartley.github.io/README.md

 * favicon?

+* What's that github auth error about on starting local server?

 * finish copying emails to name.com host
     How to create 'Archive' folders on name.com hosting?
 * delete webfaction host from thunderbird